-I puzzle at the Masonic symbolism on the Ministry of Agriculture building next to Atocha Station, visit the scene of the audacious assassination of Spanish prime minister Admiral Luis Carrero - whose car was catapulted over a five-floor apartment, visit Madrid's oldest sports venue, a hidden pelota court on a leafy city street and uncover a fishy story in the Malasaña neighbourhood.
+I puzzle at the Masonic symbolism on the Ministry of Agriculture building next to Atocha Station, visit the scene of the audacious assassination of Spanish prime minister Admiral Luis Carrero - whose car was catapulted over a five-floor apartment, visit Madrid's oldest sports venue, a hidden pelota court (known in Basque as Jai Alai) on a leafy city street and uncover a fishy story in the Malasaña neighbourhood.

 Listen to the episode to find what these giant bronze statues on top of the Ministry of Agriculture symbolise.

 In fact the whole façade of the Ministerio de Agricultura is littered with Masonic references.
 Find out what they mean in the episode.

 Next stop...The scene of the audacious assassination of Spanish prime minister Admiral Luis Carrero on a quiet street in the upmarket Salamanca district in 1973.
 Find out who was behind the murder of Franco's would-be successor and the incredible lengths they went to plant a bomb which sent his car and him flying over a five floor building where the scars can still be seen today.